yandex-cloud/docs/en/managed-postgresql/operations/databases.md

 To create a database with the necessary values for these settings, use such flags as `--lc-collate` и `--lc-type` in the `yc managed-postgresql database create` CLI command.

 Once the database is created, you can specify the collation and order sorting settings for columns when creating and changingtables.
-Learn more in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createtable.html).
+Learn more in the [{{ PG }} documentation](https://www.postgresql.org/docs/current/sql-createtable.html).

 {% list tabs %}

 - Management console
-  1. Go to the folder page and select **Managed Service for PostgreSQL**.
+  1. Go to the folder page and select **{{ mpg-name }}**.
   1. Click on the name of the cluster you need.
-  1. If a new database should be owned by a non-existing user, [create a user](cluster-users.md#adduser).
+  1. If the owner of the new database still doesn't exist, [add the user](cluster-users.md#adduser).
   1. Select the **Databases** tab.
   1. Click **Add**.
   1. Enter the database name and select its owner.